-Cases against Johnson & Johnson continue to take place in courtrooms across the country.
-As of March 2019, the mega corporation still awaited 13,000 legal actions from plaintiffs who claim that their mesothelioma and ovarian cancer resulted from asbestos contained in the company’s popular baby powder.
+Cases against Johnson & Johnson continue to occur in courtrooms nationwide.
+As of March 2019, the mega-corporation still awaited 13,000 legal actions from plaintiffs claiming that their mesothelioma and ovarian cancer resulted from asbestos in the company’s popular baby powder.
 More than 24 trials are scheduled throughout the U.S. in 2019.

 WHAT CAN I DO IF MY OVARIAN CANCER OR MESOTHELIOMA IS A RESULT OF TALCUM POWDER?

 What Can I Do If My Ovarian Cancer or Mesothelioma Is A Result of Talcum Powder?

 If talcum powder caused your ovarian cancer or mesothelioma, you can join the thousands of other victims who have taken a stand against these corporate giants for putting their profits ahead of consumers’ health.

 The recent wins—both in settlements and via jury verdicts—strongly suggest that the handwriting is on the wall in corporate headquarters.
 Every victory chips away at these companies’ ability to claim that their products do not pose health risks to regular users.